perrystephenson/midas/README.md

 #### Presentation of semantically similar sentences
 ---

 The ideal algorithm for this component would show the user 3 (approximately) "good" sentences from the corpus, where those sentences have similar meaning to the one written by the user.
-These sentences are presented as guidance to the author rather than substitutions; the author is left to decide what it is about those sentences which
+These sentences are presented as guidance to the author rather than substitutions; the author is left to decide what it is about those sentences that they need to emulate to make their sentence fit more closely with the corpus.

+This is achieved using the [Word Mover's Distance](http://jmlr.org/proceedings/papers/v37/kusnerb15.pdf) which is a new and (apparently) very successful method for determine semantic distance between text passages.
+Given that this appears to be the best off-the-shelf technique currently available, and given that it seems to be working reasonably successfully, I am quite happy with how well it matches my vision for this component.

+##### End-state

+I am a lot happier with this than I am with the outlier detection, and I think it's pretty close to the best it can be with currently published approaches.
+Perhaps the WMD measurement can be combined with other measurements like sentence length, topic modelling, and maybe even good old-fashioned data cleaning to make this work better.
+The path forward is not clear, and it will require a fair bit of experimentation.

 </p></details>